awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

    The following example creates an association on instances tagged with `"Environment,Linux"`\.
-The association uses the AWS\-UpdateSSMAgent document to update SSM Agent on the targeted instances at 2:00 UTC every Sunday morning\.
+The association uses the AWS\-UpdateSSMAgent document to update AWS Systems Manager SSM Agent \(SSM Agent\) on the targeted instances at 2:00 UTC every Sunday morning\.
 This association runs simultaneously on 10 instances maximum at any given time\.
 Also, this association stops running on more instances for a particular execution interval if the error count exceeds 5\.
 For compliance reporting, this association is assigned a severity level of Medium\.

 ------
 #### [ Linux ]